brightbytes/msgpack_rpc_client/README.md

 * reliable
 * high load tested
 * used in production, with up to a 1000 requests per second in a single frontend request.
+* supports JRuby and MRI from version 1.9.3 - for those who have a huge legacy app that you're dying to factor into microservices!

-Also, this implementation **does NOT support asynchronous calls** - if you require this feature, it is not for you.
+However, this implementation **does NOT support asynchronous calls** - if you require this feature, it is not for you.
 However, from my experience, almost no Ruby applications require asynchronous communication.

 ## Installation